9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 So what can you do if you just don’t know what your readers want to read?

-One great solution is to figure out what questions they’re asking or what struggles they’re having.
+One great solution is to figure out what questions they’re asking or their struggles.
 You could do that by seeing what comes up in your blog comments (or in the comments of more popular types of blogs in your industry), on social media responses, or in emails from your readers.
 Another option is to run a survey, directly asking your readers what they’re finding difficult and what they’d like you to write about.

 2. Publishing Fresh Content Regularly